sbonaretti/Hunter_viz_2020/README.md

 # John Hunter - Excellence in Plotting Context 2020

-Dashboard live on June 2
+Dashboard live and on binder soon